 CCL seeks an inclusive group of participants from across the United States and abroad.
 The ideal candidate has a strong academic record and demonstrates intellectual and professional curiosity, an interest in exploring the curatorial field, and the ability to work well with others.
 Previous museum experience is common, but not required.

-Seminar applications and recommendations are submitted online.
-Applicants must create an account to access the online application.
-You can enter information, save, and return anytime before the deadline to edit and continue the application.
+All Seminar application materials, including recommendations, are to be submitted online through the CCL website.
+Applicants will create an account to access the application.
+Applicants may enter information, save, and return any time before the deadline to edit and continue the application.

-Are you looking for art historians in a particular area (for instance, Byzantine art)?
+Is the Seminar intended for art historians in a particular area of study (for instance, Byzantine art)?

-Just as art museums represent and celebrate a broad range of cultures and time periods, we want to cultivate young (potential) curators working in all areas of art history.
+Just as art museums represent and celebrate a broad range of media, cultures, and time periods, CCL cultivates emerging potential curators working in all areas of art history.

 Do I need to be nominated by my graduate program?

-No. You just need to submit an application and one recommendation.
+No. Applicants only need to submit an application and one recommendation.

 Can I supply more than one recommendation?